-Fear.
-You know the kind.
-It grabs you by the throat and keeps you up at night.
+Navigating bipolar and fear.
+You know the kind of fear.
+The kind that grabs you by the throat and keeps you up at night.

 Fear that stops you in your tracks and paralyzes you until you cannot take another step.

-Fear that reminds you of the bleakest moments of your life with a promise they will be back to visit soon.
+Fear that reminds you of the bleakest moments of your bipolar journey with a promise they will be back to visit soon.

-Fear that takes a kernel of truth and creates a dialogue in your mind that says, “You will always” and “You will never.”
+Fear that takes a kernel of truth and creates a dialogue in your mind that says because you live with bipolar disorder, “You will always” and “You will never.”

 Knocking at my Door

 I have a confession to make.
-Writing this blog scares me to death!
+Pivoting the focus of my blog, My Big Fat Bipolar Life, scares me to death!
 I have been living in the safe world I created for a long time, and my fear tells me that if I step out of that protective bubble, my entire world will implode.

 Greedy and Relentless